Sangarshanan/sangarshanan.github.io/_posts/2019-11-05-intro-async.md

 Bit late to this topic so I'm glad there are tons of resources around :)

 There are always ways to speed up your code, you can scale horizontally or vertically but maybe you can be effective without scaling.
-Maybe you run multiple operations in parallel, maybe
+Maybe you run multiple operations in parallel or concurrent or maybe you write your code to run asynchronously.
+But what do all these smancy words actually mean

-Parallel vs Concurrent vs Async
+Parallel vs Concurrent vs Async FIGHT !!!!

  - Parallel : Watch TV while eating Popcorn (You can do both of em at the simultaneously)

- - Concurrency: Watch Tv while checking your phone (You can deal with them simultaneously but not do em at the same time.. stop kidding yourself )
+ - Concurrency: Watch Tv while texting on the phone (You can deal with them simultaneously but not do em at the same time.. stop kidding yourself )

  - Async: Look at your phone when you get a notification cause your meme is poppin and then quickly back to the TV cause it's game weekkk !!!!
 (It is more a style of writing code)